 There are several ways to enhance both REM and non-REM sleep to reap the benefits of high quality sleep.
 The following tips may help improve REM sleep.

 A healthy adult requires

 Certain medical conditions, such as sleep apnea, can affect sleep quality and impact REM sleep.
 Addressing these conditions may help improve the overall quality of sleep.

 Avoid alcohol before bedtime

-As moderate to high levels of alcohol intake before bed can reduce the number of REM sleep phases experienced, and any amount delays entering the first REM phase, it is advisable to avoid alcohol consumption in the hours before bed.
+As moderate-to-high levels of alcohol intake before bed can reduce the number of REM sleep phases and delay entering the first REM phase, it is advisable to avoid alcohol consumption in the hours immediately before bed.

 Following the same bedtime routine each day prepares the body and mind for sleep.
 Having a regular bedtime routine may help maximize the amount of time asleep, potentially increasing the number of REM sleep phases a person experiences.